maurogm/python-docker-template/README.md

 - Check the jupyter plugin is installed.
 - Check the pylance plugin is installed and enabled in the settings.
 - Remember enabling the appropriate kernel for the version of python you are using.
 Sometimes it is not selected by default.

+#### **VSCode discovers the tests but fails to import the test module**
+Check that you have an `__init__.py` file in every subfolder up to the script containing the test, or VSCode won't be able to find load it.
+It might run from the console, though.

 #### **Image build fails when trying to download something from the internet (e.g. during pip install -r requirements) due to conflict with VPN**
 Edit `/etc/docker/daemon.json` (or create it if it doesn't exist) and add `"bip": "172.37.0.1/16"`.